 So if it’s true that “If there is smoke, there is fire” and there is no fire, we can conclude that there is no smoke either.
 By contrast, we cannot conclude from the statement that just because there is fire, there must also be smoke.

 This close attention to the logical connections between statements is necessary for students to be able to reason well about complex issues like climate change or the size of government.

 However, it’s important to keep in mind that, while logic is a crucial part of critical thinking, there is more to critical thinking than mere logic.
 Critical thinking also requires argumentative skills that go beyond logic.

 In a political debate, for example, two opponents may both have perfectly logical arguments but differing relative values as starting points – leading to vastly different conclusions.
 Similarly, if an airtight logical argument is not advanced with any rhetorical skill, it is unlikely to be persuasive.

 In other words, just as objectivity requires skills in both reasoning and emotional management, analytical or argumentative thinking requires both logical skill and an ability to understand and empathize with one’s audience.

 Critical thinking is, therefore, never a mere intellectual exercise, but requires an all-around ability to put reasoning into practice.
-It goes well beyond raw intelligence or logical skill, and involves the virtues of practical reasoning like self-awareness, humility, independence, and empathy that are cultivated and deepened over the course of a lifetime.
+It goes well beyond raw intelligence or logical skill, and involves the virtues of practical reasoning like self-awareness, humility, independence, and empathy that are cultivated and deepened throughout a lifetime.
 It is not a stretch, then, to say that learning to think critically can make you a better person.

-To sum up, critical thinkers are able to reflect on and correct their own thought processes, remain objective even in overheated or deceptive circumstances, and cogently analyze information as well as the structure and logic of arguments.
+To sum up, critical thinkers can reflect on and correct their thought processes, remain objective even in overheated or deceptive circumstances, and cogently analyze the information as well as the structure and logic of arguments.
 These skills require commitment and dedication, but the rewards — sounder judgments, better decisions, more productive work, and even healthier relationships — are well worth it.